Gurubase/gurubase/README.md

 - **Operating System**
   - macOS 10.15 Catalina or later
   - Linux (Ubuntu 20.04 LTS, Debian 10, CentOS 8 or later)
-  - ⚠️ Windows is not supported
+  - ⚠️ Native Windows is not supported, but you can use WSL2 to run Gurubase on Windows.

 - **Processor**
   - Quad-core CPU (4 cores) at 2.5 GHz or higher